UncleCShark/Cmaketopia/Docs/CommandLine.md

 For detail see [Build C/C++ code on the command line]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id).
 These shortcuts open terminal and set a compiler environment; just use one of them
 ![Visual Studio](../assets/VsCommandPrompt.png)
 Hey a tough guy wanna more?
-If you have not standard installation of Visual Studio, do you want to know where a workhorse is?
+If you have not standard installation of Visual Studio or you are curious, do you want to know where a workhorse is?
 Right click **x86 Native Command Prompt** select **More** select **Open file location**
 ![Developer Prompt](../assets/DeveloperPrompt.png)
 now right click on **x86 Native Tools Command Prompt** select **Properties** click inside Target field select all (cntr-A) copy (cntr-c) open your text editor paste string (cntr-v) save file. **Important!!!**